ZhenisT/rustech-os/README.md

 ---

+## 🧰 Portable Toolbox Included!
+* **Zero Setup**: The NASM compiler (`nasm.exe`) is already included directly inside the repository toolbox.
+* No need to configure system PATH variables or install global packages.
+Just clone and fire!

 ## 🚀 How to Build & Run (LLVM Dragon Combo)

 You don't need heavy Linux virtual machines anymore.
 Build **RUSTECH OS** directly in Windows using the modern LLVM toolchain: